 Kroger's alternative revenue streams, including its personal finance and digital marketing businesses, saw improved results during the second quarter as the company refocused on them, and are on track to generate $100 million in fiscal 2020.
 Kroger Precision Marketing saw revenue growth double over the first quarter.

-Kroger Chairman and CEO Rodney McMullen said Kroger remains committed to its Restock growth strategy as the impact of the pandemic gets further baked into the economy.
+McMullen said Kroger remains committed to its Restock growth strategy as the impact of the pandemic gets further baked into the economy.

 "Under Restock Kroger, we have made significant investments to establish a seamless digital ecosystem, strengthen Our Brands and our personalization capabilities, and to enhance product freshness and quality," he said.
 "These investments, combined with how our associates have responded to the pandemic and customers eating more meals at home give us confidence that Kroger’ performance in both 2020 and 2021 will be even stronger than previously anticipated."